-Morals of the story: be cautious around strangers, don't judge solely on appearance, and beware of evil influences that lead you to abandon your values poor woodcutter with his wife and two children.
+Moral of the story: be cautious around strangers, don't judge solely on appearance, and beware of evil influences that lead you to abandon your values nce upon a time, there lived a poor woodcutter with his wife and two children.
 The little boy called Hansel, and the girl named Gretel.
 There was never much to eat in their home...